 Frequently asked questions

-1. Do I have to attend the training if I don't want to volunteer in the Residential Program?
+Do I have to attend the info session if I don't want to volunteer in the Residential Program?

-Yes, we believe that all of our volunteers should attend this training as we provide knowledge about exploitation, trafficking, trauma, and the work that we do in our programs that is helpful for anyone to know who wants to be involved in any capacity.
+Yes, we believe that all of our volunteers should attend this info session as we provide knowledge about exploitation, trafficking, trauma, and the work that we do in our programs that is helpful for anyone to know who wants to be involved in any capacity.

-2. What if I go to the training but then decide I don't want to volunteer?
+What if I go to an info session but then decide I don't want to volunteer?

 That happens sometimes!
 Life happens, things come up, and the time you thought you had to give to volunteer is now gone.
-Just let us know after the training that you are no longer interested, and we will stop our emails to you inquiring if you are interested.
+Just let us know after the info session that you are no longer interested, and we will stop our emails to you inquiring if you are interested.

 What is the process to become a volunteer in your Residential Program and how long does that process take?

-The first step is to attend the training.
+The first step is to attend an info session.
 After this, we will reach out to you to find out if you are still interested.
 If you are, there is an application, background check, reference check, and a few other touch points that we do to make sure that everyone agrees this is a good fit for you.
-Depending on the person, this process could take a week after someone attends the training, but this also could take a few weeks if the response time is slow.
+Depending on the person, this process could take a week after someone attends an info session, but this also could take a few weeks if the response time is slow.

 What is your greatest need?